How I Write SMART Goals and Make Them a Reality [+ Free SMART Goal Templates]

 Push-ups engage several muscle groups, including your back, arms, shoulders, and core, and consecutively doing a significant number can elevate your heart rate.

-Executing this goal will improve my muscular strength and perhaps even my cardiovascular strength, which are key elements to overall fitness.
+Executing this goal will improve my muscular strength and perhaps even my cardiovascular strength, which are key elements of overall fitness.

-Ask yourself if the goal you've set will create a real impact on your overarching targets, then adapt it or identify a way to track its impact if the answer is currently no.
+Ask yourself if the goal you’ve set will have a real impact on your overarching targets, and if the answer is no, adapt it or identify a way to track its impact.

 Free SMART Goal Template